tomwhartung/seeourminds.com/synonyms/ns.md

 - focused on the present moment
 - focused on living in the present moment
 - focused on particulars
+- grounded
 - here and now
 - literal
 - literalist
+- living in the moment
+- living in the present moment
 - practical
 - pragmatic
 - preference for facts over ideas